 Some common examples of waiving your rights include:

-- If you brag loudly about cheating on a test, then you give up your expectation of privacy by speaking about it loudly in public.
+- If you brag loudly about cheating on a test, you give up your expectation of privacy by speaking about it loudly in public.

 Penalties for Illegally Recording Someone

-The person recording you could face five years in jail or prison or a $500 fine under federal criminal law.
+The person recording you could face up to five years in jail or prison or a $500 fine under federal criminal law.
 Your state may have harsher penalties or classify it as a misdemeanor offense.